From exploring Windsor Castle to a River Thames Cruise, these are the best things to do in Windsor, England!

 11. Treat yourself at the Sir Christopher Wren Hotel

-If you’re looking for one of the best Windsor hotels then take a peek at the Sir Christopher Wren Hotel.
+If you’re looking for one of the best hotels in Windsor then take a peek at the Sir Christopher Wren Hotel.

 This 17th-century house is between the banks of the River Thames and the Castle.
-It is now a 4-star hotel and is in such a stunning location in Windsor.
+It is now a 4-star hotel and is in such a stunning location.

 The spa at Sir Christopher Wren Hotel has a sauna, an outdoor spa bath and a large 3-level gym with yoga and a relaxation room.
 That means, if you’re looking to treat yourself to a little R&R then you can do it here.